DesignBuilderSoftware/db-osm/README.md

 - Check your internet connection
 - Try importing a file instead (see Option 2 above)

-**Buttons are grayed out in the map**
+**Buttons are greyed out in the map**
-- You need to draw a rectangle on the map first using the square button
+- You need to draw a rectangle on the map first, using the square button

 ## About OpenStreetMap Data

 This plugin uses building data from OpenStreetMap, which is created by volunteers around the world.
 The data is © OpenStreetMap contributors.
+OpenStreetMap is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).